Facebook

 6.1 Bluetooth Mesh Lighting Control Solution

-The Bluetooth Mesh network is a new Bluetooth Low Energy (Bluetooth LE) network topology for establishing many-to-many (many: many) device communications.
-It allows you to create a large network based on multiple devices.
-The network can contain dozens, hundreds, or even thousands of Bluetooth Mesh devices, which can transmit information to each other.
+The Bluetooth Mesh network is a new Bluetooth Low Energy (BLE) network topology for establishing many-to-many (many-to-many) device communications.
+It enables you to establish an extensive network comprising multiple devices.
+The network can contain dozens, hundreds, or even thousands of Bluetooth Mesh devices, which can communicate with each other.

-- The biggest advantage is that Bluetooth Mesh can communicate directly with smart terminals without a gateway, which can fully utilize the advantages of a good human-computer interaction experience;
+- The most significant advantage is that Bluetooth Mesh can communicate directly with smart terminals without a gateway, which can fully utilize the benefits of a good human-computer interaction experience.

-- There can be no gateway, which is low-cost, or a gateway can be set up to provide more network control methods.
+- There can be no gateway that is low-cost, or a gateway can be set up to provide more network control methods.

 - Very convenient installation and the user experience is particularly good;